AMKID -- a large KID-based camera at the APEX telescope: The readout noise contribution

 During observations the noise performance of the system is regularly monitor by executing noise scans after a calibration sweep.
 This data is analyzed and the $\sigma_{ADC}$ measured as the standard deviation of the $S_{21}$ data along the KID circle radial direction as shown in Fig.~\ref{fig:PSD}.
 At the same time the standard deviation along the tangent direction is computed as $\sigma$.
 The measured NET is proportional to $\sigma$, meanwhile the digitization NET contribution is directly proportional to the $\sigma_{ADC}$ value.
 This fact is used to estimate the relevance of the NET contribution to the total measured NET using the following expressions:

 In our system we obtain a typical separation (ratio between $\sigma_{ADC}$ and $\sigma$) of 2.8~dB, meaning that the ADC contribution is on the same order of magnitude than the instrument NET.
-Giving the cuadratic adding of NET this means that the ADC noise accounts for a 15\% of the measured NET, indicating a clear path to improve the system performance by using a better read-out with a larger ENOB.
+Giving the quadratic adding of NET this means that the ADC noise accounts for a 15\% of the measured NET, indicating a clear path to improve the system performance by using a better readout with a larger ENOB.